wwatson4506/MSC/README.md

   As such, using attachYieldFunc requires any while statements to include the yield() function to keep it from blocking.

-  THIS IS JUST PROOf OF CoNCEPT:)
+  THIS IS JUST PROOf OF CONCEPT:)